Job Resource

 will need to be quoted, if they are part of a filename or argument.

-If someone is logged in, a blank “command” window running the commands will be present during the execution of the command.
+If someone is logged in, a blank “command” window running the commands may appear during the execution of the command.

-Suggestions for running on Windows machines with the native Windows File Daemon:
+Suggestions for running external programs on Windows machines are:

-1. You might want the ClientRunBeforeJob directive to specify a .bat file which runs the actual client-side commands, rather than trying to run (for example) regedit /e directly.
+1. You might want the wrap more complex commands in a .bat or .cmd file which runs the actual commands, rather than trying to run (for example) regedit /e directly, because quoting and escaping command parameters correctly is nearly impossible on Windows.

-2. The batch file should explicitly “exit 0” on successful completion.
+2. The script file should explicitly “exit 0” on successful completion.

-3. The path to the batch file should be specified in Unix form:
+3. The path to the script file should be specified in Unix form:

 rather than DOS/Windows form: